PbU-Jason/gtm_decode/README.md

 ```
 ## Use
 ```
-GTM decoder -- decode GTM binary file to human readable data
+Usage: gtm_decoder [OPTION...] use --help flag to see more detail GTM decoder -- decode GTM binary file to human readable data
 note: this is a testing version!!